Top 3 Financial Things High School Grads Need to Do

 Why…

-• Compounding interest stacks up every month on unsubsidized Stafford loans, which, if left unchecked, can majorly increase your final balance once you graduate.
+• Compounding interest stacks up every month on unsubsidized federal loans, which, if left unchecked, can majorly increase your final balance once you graduate.

 • Private student loans accrue interest every month right after you sign for them, so just paying the interest on these loans will keep the principal from growing.